Last updated: February 18, 2021.

 The offices at 99 Ottawa Street South

-In March, the offices at 99 Ottawa Street South were closed to all staff and visitors.
+In March of 2020, the offices at 99 Ottawa Street South were closed to all staff and visitors.
 We opened a food hub, where all groceries for our inclusive living homes were sorted and delivered safely.
 All meetings and events were cancelled or rescheduled so that they could happen virtually.
 The building opened in September to staff, but outside visitors are still meeting with our team members online.

 KW Career Compass